willard-yuan/cnn-cbir-benchmark/fv_retrieval/README.md

 :---:|:---:|:---:|:---:|:---:|:---:|
 0.5*w x 0.5*h | 32 | 128 | 8192 | 58.67% | 67.29%

 Here I choose [Hessian Affine detector with SIFT descriptor](https://github.com/perdoch/hesaff) instead of original SIFT, since the performance of Hessian SIFT is usually better than original SIFT.
-Besides, to spped up the time of Hessian SIFT descriptors extraction, I scale down the image with 0.5 factor. **As far as I know**, the implemention achieves very promising performance compare with other FV implemention.
+Besides, to speed up the time of Hessian SIFT descriptors extraction, I scale down the image with 0.5 factor. **As far as I know**, the implemention achieves very promising performance compare with other FV implemention.

 ### Reimplement the experiment